BrunoFrancesco97/Software_Architectures/Task 3/backend/server/README.md

 ```
 Also the payload is base64 encoded.

-Then, last part is the signature, this is built by both encoded header and payload, a secret is added and the algorithm specified inside the header is used.
+Then, last part is the signature, this is built by using both encoded header and payload, a secret is added and the algorithm specified inside the header is used.
 This is needed in order to test the integrity of the jwt a client send to the server because it ensures that the original token wasn't modified.
 So, for example the JWT obtained from the previous header and payload parts using as secret the worl 'secret' is:
 ```